 In order to achieve the highest benefit from diversification, investors must allocate a portion of their portfolio to uncorrelated asset classes.
 These investments have a historical low dependence on each other’s returns.

 The US Large Cap stocks and US Treasury Bonds are the classic examples of uncorrelated assets.
 Historically, they have a negative correlation of -0.21.
 Therefore, the pairs tend to move in opposite direction over time.
 US Treasuries are considered a safe haven during bear markets, while large cap stocks are the investors’ favorite during strong bull markets.

 See the table below for correlation examples between various asset classes.

 4. Reduce your concentrated positions

-There are high chances that you already have an established investment portfolio, either in an employer-sponsored retirement plan, self-directed IRA or a brokerage account.
+There is a high chance that you already have an established investment portfolio, either in an employer-sponsored retirement plan, self-directed IRA or a brokerage account.

 If you own a security that represents more than 5% of your entire portfolio, then you have a concentrated position.
 Regularly, individuals and families may acquire these positions through employer 401k plan matching, stock awards, stock options, inheritance, gifts or just personal investing.

-The risk of having a concentrated position is that it can drag your portfolio down significantly if the investment has a bad year or the company a has broken business model.
-Consequently, you can lose a significant portion of your investments and retirement savings.
+The risk of having a concentrated position is that it can drag your portfolio down significantly if the investment has a bad year or the company has a broken business model.
+Consequently, you can lose a substantial portion of your investments and retirement savings.

 Managing concentrated positions can be complicated.
 Often, they have restrictions on insider trading.
-And other times, they can have significant capital gains that can trigger high tax dues to IRS.
+And other times, they sit on significant capital gains that can trigger large tax dues to IRS if sold.

 5. Rebalance regularly